 3. The monthly loan repayment

-The interest rates on home loans vary, as there’s no perpetual fixed rate.
-Typically, interest rates are lower during the first three years, but are much higher on the fourth year and thereafter.
-You may want to re-finance (switch from one loan package to another) on the fourth year or beyond, if your loan gets too expensive.
+Typically, interest rates are lower during the first three years, but can rise much higher from the fourth year onwards.
+You may want to re-finance or reprice (switch from one loan package to another) on the fourth year or beyond, if your loan gets too expensive.

-Nonetheless, we will go with an interest rate of 1.8 per cent per annum, which is the median rate at this time of writing.
-The borrowed amount is $640,000 (see point 1), and the loan tenure is assumed to be 25 years.
+Nonetheless, we will go with an interest rate of 1.2% per annum, which is being offered at the time of writing.
+The borrowed amount is $825,000 (75% of the purchase price), and the loan tenure is assumed to be 25 years.

 4. Maintenance fees

-Most condos have maintenance fees of around $250 to $350 per month*.
-The fee will vary based on the share value of your unit; the bigger the floor space of your property, the more of the maintenance costs you’ll bear.
+Most condos have maintenance fees of around $250 to $350 per month.
+The fee will vary based on the share value of your unit; the bigger the floor space of your property, the higher of the maintenance costs.

-*For higher-end condos, this can come to over a thousand dollars a month.
-Ask before you buy!
+For higher-end condos, this can come to over a thousand dollars a month.
+So, ask before you buy!

 5. Property taxes